seuth325/grocery-planner/README.md

 # Grocery Planner 🥗🍛

-A warm, mango-curry-themed daily grocery list planner for two.
-Thai & Chinese-inspired, health-conscious.
+Mango-curry themed daily grocery viewer with share/print/copy, categories, and recipe links.

-See CHANGELOG.md for versions.
-Deployed on GitHub Pages.
+See it on GitHub Pages after upload.